On this page

 Setting the Refresh Policy for Reflections

 In the settings for a data source, you specify the schedule for refreshes of all reflections that are on the tables in that data source.
-The default schedule is Never refresh.
+The default schedule is 1 hour between each refresh.

 To set the refresh schedule on a data source:

-1. Right-click the data lake or external source.
+1. Right-click a data lake or external source.

 2. Select Edit Details.